bytebang/moodle-mod_activitymap/README.md

 The font color of the nodes is representing the completion state:

 * grey: This activity is not available for the user because the preconditions have not been fulfilled.
-* green: The activity has been (sucessfully) completed.
-* red: The activity has been completed, but the student failed.
 * black: This activity can be processed.

+additionally there can be two symbols:

+* green checkmark: The activity has been (sucessfully) completed.
+* red croxx: The activity has been completed, but the student failed.

 ### Module Settings